 If you place an electronic device in the microwave, it will no longer be operational and could create a fire hazard.
 It will also likely damage the microwave and emit toxic fumes.

 This hoax first appeared in 2013 and resurfaced in September 2014.
-Let’s take a look at both instances.
+A similar hoax circulated in 2013 which claimed an iOS update would render phones waterproof.
+Let’s take a look at examples of each.

 The version which circulated in June 2013 included a graphic that read: